evanwills/matrix_parsefile_preprocessor/README.md

 *	"__find__"  find string or regex
 *	"__replace__" replacement string or regex pattern
 *	"__modifiers__" if regex is to be used, modifiers must containt '`R`' (for Regex) or any valid regex modifier

-## Syntax checking:

-Currently, syntax checking checks for:
-*	Duplicate IDs in `<MySource_AREA>` design areas;
-*	Undefined IDs in `<MySource_Print>` statements; and
-*	Unprinted `<MySource_AREA>` design areas  i.e. unique design areas that are defined but never printed;
-	<br />__NOTE:__ This will be off by default but can be switched on and can have exceptions for intentionally unprinted design areas;
-*	Bad regexes in show_if statements.

-As I get a better understanding of how the Matrix Parse file is parsed, I will add features to the syntax checking.

 ## Config: